jigpu/linuxwacom-wiki-archive/wiki/Pen_Wear.md

 non-zero pressure reading.
 It thus will be taken as a pressure bias by the driver even though the device isn't worn.
-The driver attempts to compensate for this by adapting the bias value if it sees pressure values lower than the bias comint from the device.
+The driver attempts to compensate for this by adapting the bias value if it sees pressure values lower than the bias coming from the device.
 It is still possible that you may lose events (ie 'clicks') on button 1.